 Appropriately Uses Anti-Anxiety Medication

-This figure gauges the percent of long-term patients who were prescribed antianxiety drugs.
-These medications are commonly prescribed to residents experiencing depression or anxiety.
+This figure is a measure of the percentage of long-term stay patients who were administered antianxiety medication.
+These drugs are generally used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents